Second Temple: Destruction of the Temple

 The golden vessels from the Temple were publicly displayed in the Temple of Peace, a monumental complex completed by Vespasian in 75 CE.
 This display formed part of a broader collection of imperial trophies and artworks.
 In contrast, the Torah scroll and the purple Temple curtains, were not exhibited but instead deposited and guarded in Vespasian's residence.
 Later traditions and historical sources trace the possible movement of these objects across the ancient world.

 A Jewish tradition attributed to rabbi Eliezer ben Jose, dated to around 170 CE, claims he saw a golden diadem and the Temple curtain in Rome, possibly in the imperial treasury.
 In the 6th century, the Byzantine historian Procopius reported that the "treasures of the Jews" captured by Titus had been looted from Rome by the Vandal king Geiseric in 455 CE and taken to Carthage.
 These were later recovered by the Byzantine general Belisarius in 533 CE and paraded in a triumphal procession in Constantinople.
 Alarmed by a Jewish observer's warning that the objects belonged only in their original sacred location, Emperor Justinian ordered their transfer to Christian churches in Jerusalem.
 The ultimate fate of the Temple treasures remains uncertain.
 Some later medieval sources claim they remained in Rome, while others suggest they may have been lost during the Persian sack of Jerusalem in 614 CE, if they had remained in the city.

 Although Jews continued to inhabit the destroyed city, Emperor Hadrian established a new Roman colonia called Aelia Capitolina.
-At the end of the Bar Kokhba revolt in 135 CE, many of the Jewish communities were massacred.
-Jews were banned from entering Jerusalem.
+At the end of the Bar Kokhba revolt in 135 CE, many of the Jewish communities were massacred and Jews were then banned from entering Jerusalem.
 A Roman temple was set up on the former site of Herod's Temple for the practice of Roman religion.